nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_guide_2.6.rst

     This also breaks the configuration if using the RSA keys without explicitly enabling an RSA key size.
     Enable the required key size to fix the configuration, for example by setting the Kconfig option :kconfig:option:`CONFIG_PSA_WANT_RSA_KEY_SIZE_2048` if 2048-bit RSA keys are required.

-  * The PSA config is now validated by ncs/nrf/ext/oberon/psa/core/library/check_crypto_config.h.
+  * The PSA config is now validated by the :file:`ncs/nrf/ext/oberon/psa/core/library/check_crypto_config.h` file.
-    Users with invalid configurations must update their PSA configuration according to the error messages that check_crypto_config.h provides.
+    Users with invalid configurations must update their PSA configuration according to the error messages that the :file:`check_crypto_config.h` file provides.

 * For :ref:`lib_wifi_credentials` library and Wi-Fi samples: